katiestar99/ansible/docs/docsite/rst/dev_guide/developing_python_3.rst

 .. code-block:: python

-    b_command_line = b'ansible-playbook --become-user %s -K %s' % (user, playbook_file)
+    b_command_line = b'assible-playbook --become-user %s -K %s' % (user, playbook_file)

 .. note:: Percent formatting added in Python 3.5

     Percent formatting of byte strings was added back into Python 3 in 3.5.
     This isn't a problem for us because Python 3.5 is our minimum version.
-    However, if you happen to be testing Ansible code with Python 3.4 or earlier, you will find that the byte string formatting here won't work.
+    However, if you happen to be testing Assible code with Python 3.4 or earlier, you will find that the byte string formatting here won't work.
     Upgrade to Python 3.5 to test.